Praczet/ags-hyprland/README.md

 ## Credits

-Big thanks to HyprAccelerator (and especially HyperAccelerator) for the detailed Hyprland workflows and explanations.
+Big thanks to [HyprAccelerator](https://saneaspect.gumroad.com/l/hypraccelerator) for the detailed Hyprland workflows and explanations.
-Those guides saved me a lot of time — and probably a few unnecessary rewrites — while I was figuring out how all the moving parts fit together.
+Those guides saved me a lot of time — and probably a few unnecessary rewrites — while I was figuring out how all the moving parts in Hyprland fit together.

 ---